Deep Brain Stimulation and Cortical Stimulation

 “In the same way a heart can have a ‘bad’ rhythm that leads to cardiac disease, Parkinson’s patients have ‘bad’ rhythms of electricity in their brains,” says Dr. Brian H. Kopell, Director of the Center for Neuromodulation.
 “If we insert electrical devices to regulate these electrical activities we can help with their symptoms,” he said.

 Deep Brain Stimulation Personalized for Each Patient

-Neurosurgical placement of DBS is followed by programming of the device by highly skilled physician programming experts so patients get the maximum benefit from DBS.
+Neurosurgical placement of DBS is followed by programming of the device by highly skilled physician programming experts intent on achieving maximum stimulation benefit.
 Even a well-placed lead, if not properly programmed, will fail to provide significant benefit.
 Three main parameters must be carefully programmed in DBS:

 - Length of the electrical pulse